gshubham586/ESP8266MqttMESH_ADHOC/README.md

 #### 2. Install paho-mqtt
 Now you have to install paho python client.This code provides a client class which enable applications to connect to an MQTT broker to publish messages, and to subscribe to topics and receive published messages. you can visit [here](https://pypi.org/project/paho-mqtt/) for installation instructions.

+#### Setup :
+1. Create a  **Wi-Fi  HOTSPOT** using your smartphone or router.
+2. Now connect your PC with it using Wi-Fi.
+3. Open **command prompt** and type  **ipconfig** and run to know your local ip address (This method is for **windows OS** PC. if you are not using windows operating system then search for methods to know your ip address.)
+4. Now open the Arduino code and edit few lines of codes as per requirement.
+5. Now open python code and make few changes as per requirement.
+6. Now upload the arduino code in ESP8266 Nodemcu via USB cable.
+And run the python code in your PC.
+A file with "**Filename**" will be generated in same folder where the python code is present.
+This file will contain the data send by nodes of mesh network.

+**Note:** For deepsleep mode connect D0 pin with RST pin of ESP8266(nodes) after uploading the program.
+Remove connection between D0 and RST pin while uploading code otherwise code will not be uploaded.